rocktronica/OneFileCMS/readme.markdown

 ## Requirements

 - PHP 5.4
-  (Older 5.x versions may work, but there will be issues editing files with back slashes.
+  (Older 5.x versions may work, but there will be issues editing files with back slashes, among other things.
 See php docs on magic_quotes_gpc & stripslashes().)
-- File permission privileges
+- File permission privileges on your host
 - Javascript enabled browswer
-- (and, if you use IE, IE9+ for svg support if using OneFileCMS 3.0+)
+- And, for OneFileCMS 3+, a browser that supports inline SVG.

 ## Credit, License, Et Cetera

+Original concept and development by github.com/rocktronica

-Written in PHP, JavaScript, HTML and CSS.
+Written in PHP, JavaScript, HTML, CSS, and SVG.

 Available under the MIT and BSD licenses.